+The DMG Link Margin element should not include Rx Chain Statistics, PPDU Statistics, LDPC Statistics and SC/OFDM Statistics fields when it is transmitted with the Number of PPDUs subfield in the Rate Adaptation Control/Extended TPC field is 0.

 TGay Editor: Edit the text in 9.4.2.142.3 P130L8-9:

-The Number of PPDUs subfield contains the number of PPDUs over which the RCPI and SNR measurements were taken (see 9.4.2.142.4 and 9.4.2.142.5).
+The Number of PPDUs subfield contains the number of PPDUs over which the reported statistics were measured.